crossbrowsertesting/selenium-yeti-with-qunit/README.md

-## selenium-parallel-javascript
+## selenium-yeti-with-qunit
-### Runs selenium scripts in parallel on CrossBrowserTesting.com
+Selenium script examples using Yeti with Qunit for CrossBrowserTesting.com
 #### Written in Javascript

 Tests are ran using Yeti http://yeti.cx